rollbar/rollbar-gem/README.md

 We're using RSpec for testing.
 Run the test suite with ```rake spec```.
 Tests for pull requests are appreciated but not required.
 (If you don't include a test, we'll write one before merging.)

 ## License
 Rollbar-gem is free software released under the MIT License.
-See [LICENSE.txt](LICENSE.txt) for details.
+See [LICENSE](LICENSE) for details.